-MTD for VAT is currently mandatory for all VAT registered businesses with turnover of more than the VAT threshold of £85,000.
-Businesses affected are required to upload their VAT returns directly from authorised accounts software.
+MTD for VAT is currently mandatory for all VAT registered businesses bar some very limited exemptions.
+Businesses are required to upload their VAT returns directly from authorised accounts software.
 Most suppliers of accounts software have links to HMRC's digital accounts system.
-Since April 2022, MTD has been extended to all VAT registered businesses with turnover below the VAT threshold of £85,000.